capitol hill station

 centered around community

-When walking through Broadway Avenue on Capitol Hill what stands out the most is a sense of community pride.
+When walking down Broadway on Capitol Hill, what stands out the most is a sense of community engagement and pride.
 From arts organizations to community parks and educational institutions – people of all walks of life, backgrounds, and income levels journey to and from Capitol Hill using the Capitol Hill Station.

 The underground Capitol Hill Station connects one of Seattle’s largest urban centers to Downtown.
-Careful planning was made to reach the Capitol Hill community’s design goals to sustain the vitality of the Broadway District while also creating iconic station entries.
+Careful planning resulted in reaching the Capitol Hill community’s design goals to elevate the vitality of the Broadway District.
+Iconic station entries are situated to accommodate existing and anticipated pedestrian circulation patterns within the neighborhood.

-Design elements were carefully considered to exert a timeless quality allowing longevity to the architecture.
-The north entry opens at the corner on Broadway to ease pedestrian circulation patterns.
-A vegetated “green wall” is supported by a terracotta-painted steel trellis.
-A rain garden along Denny connects this entry and Cal Anderson park to the east.
+Design elements were carefully considered to exert a timeless quality, supporting the station’s longevity.
+The north entry opens at the corner of a major intersection on Broadway to ease pedestrian circulation patterns.
+A vegetated “green wall” is supported by a terracotta-painted steel trellis, acting as an extension of neighboring Cal Anderson Park.

-The west entry was built to have the same scale as the neighboring retail buildings with the entrance being set back from the adjacent street to provide additional pedestrian circulation area.
-An illuminated tunnel under Broadway Avenue provides a grade separated direct pedestrian bike station access featuring a modulated ceiling plane, floor tile accents and invites pedestrians while mitigating noise through sloped interior walls.
-The station siting and layout optimized transit oriented development (TOD), and ease of access between TOD and the station.
+The west entry is situated adjacent to a streetcar and bus stop, allowing for convenient multi-model transit connections.
+It is designed to match the scale of neighboring retail buildings, with increased setbacks to accommodate additional pedestrian circulation and bicycle parking.
+An illuminated tunnel under Broadway provides direct pedestrian access to the platform from the west entrance, featuring a modulated ceiling plane, floor tile accents, and sloped interior walls to invite pedestrians while mitigating noise.
+The station siting and layout is optimized for adjacent transit oriented development (TOD), and ease of access between TOD and the station.

-Students are able to quickly access the Seattle Central College to the South and Seattle University is a short walk away.
+Students are able to quickly access Seattle Central College and Seattle University, both a short walk away.
 The central location of the station allows commuters to quickly walk to arts and cultural institutions including the Northwest Film Forum, the Hugo House, 12th Avenue Arts, and Century Ballroom.

 AIA Civic Award, Honorable Mention 2019